graphext/cuery/actors/classify/.actor/README.md

 ### Required Input Fields

-- `dataset_id`: The ID of the dataset containing data records to classify
+- `dataset`: The ID of the Apify dataset containing data records to classify, or the URL of a Parquet file
 - `categories`: Dictionary of category labels and their descriptions

 ### Optional Input Fields